-This exercise is designed to help you practicing the short form of possessive adjectives, that is, the one that is always placed before the noun.
-In the following table you can see how this possessive adjectives are, depending on the owner and the number of things owned (whether they are singular or plural).
+This exercise is designed to help you practising the short form of possessive adjectives, that is, the one that is always placed before the noun.
+In the following table, you can see how this possessive adjectives are, depending on the owner and the number of things owned (whether they are singular or plural).

 |Subject Pronoun||Poss.
 Adj. (singular)||Poss.
 Adj. (plural)||English Translation|

 Remember that the possessive adjectives in Spanish must match the noun they are modifying in number, and, in the case of the plural of the first and second persons, it must match also in gender.
 So for example, if you want to talk about the teacher or teachers you have in class, you have to pay attention to the genre and number of “teacher/s”.
 If it is a male teacher the sentence would be “nuestro profesor”, if it is a female teacher the sentence would be “nuestra profesora”, if they are more than one male teachers the sentence would be “nuestros profesores”, and if there were more than one female teachers the sentence would be “nuestras profesoras”.

 Here you have some examples to make this point clear.
 Focus on the genre and number of the possessive adjective and the noun they are modifying.